P00L/zsh-gcloud-prompt/README.md

 This script is inspired by [zsh-gcloud-prompt](https://github.com/ocadaruma/zsh-gcloud-prompt)

-Extra feature avoind overwrite of RPROMPT config and possibility to enable or disable display of gcloud config
+Extra feature avoid overwrite of RPROMPT config for other plugin and possibility to enable or disable display of gcloud config

 ![capture](capture.png)